Did you know that common project management techniques can be made significantly more effective when you hitch them to a visual framework?

 It does this by using data visualization tools to:

-- create and share a visual breakdown of every task and subtask, and
+- Create and share a visual breakdown of every task and subtask.

 Take WBS as an example.
 You and your team can move forward together by taking advantage of built-in tools like mapping templates, flowcharts, diagrams, and project timeline visualization to:

-- subdivide and organize those goals into mini-deliverables, and
+- Subdivide and organize those goals into mini-deliverables.

 Using highly visual techniques like WBS, Kanban, and Gantt Chart in conjunction with MindManager also makes it easier to calculate and manage the budget and potential risks attached to your project.

-Simply merge the following 4 steps with versatile, easy-to-use software like MindManager to make the most of project management visualization for your next assignment.
+Simply merge the following five steps with versatile, easy-to-use software like MindManager to make the most of project management visualization for your next assignment.